lubiku35/czc_selenium_website_testing/README.md

 6. Retrieve the first three search results and store them in a list of SelenideElements.
 7. Iterate over the first three search results and verify that each result has a button to add the item to the shopping cart.

+**Expected Result**: The user should be able to search for various products using different parameterized search queries, and the returned results should match the expected search criteria for each query.

+---

 ### Shopping Cart Test

 This test ensures that the shopping cart functionality is working correctly by adding items to the cart, navigating to the cart page, and performing necessary actions.

+**Test Scenario**:

 1. Set up the test environment by opening the website, accepting cookies, and locating the shopping cart button.
 2. Click on the shopping cart button.